Cocona Sakurai: 2023

-On 3 August, Sakurai was informed that she had qualified for the AIG Women's Open (August 10 -13) by the category of the top 50 of the Rolex world rankings due to higher rankers qualifying through other means.
+On 3 August, Sakurai was informed that she had qualified for the AIG Women's Open (10–13 August) by the category of the top 50 of the Rolex world rankings due to higher rankers qualifying through other means.
 She started off the first round at 2 under-par for a 7th-place tie, but could not hold on and finished at 5 over-par for a 50th-place tie.

-At the Golf5 Ladies Tournament (September 1-3), Sakurai started play in the final group on the final day trailing by one stroke.
-After 17 holes she was tied with Miyū Yamashita who had already holed out and Sakura Koiwai who was in the same final group at 9-under par.
-She birdied the final hole to take over the sole lead and win her third tournament, again as a come-from-behind victory.
+At the Golf 5 Ladies Tournament (1–3 September), Sakurai started play in the final group on the final day, trailing by one stroke.
+After 17 holes she was tied with Miyū Yamashita who had already holed out and Sakura Koiwai who was in the same final group at nine under par.
+She birdied the final hole to take over the sole lead and win her third tournament, again as a come-from-behind victory with a score of ten under par (69, 68, 69 = 206).
 With this win, she became the 3rd youngest player, behind Miyazato, and Hataoka at the age of 19 years and 202 days old to gain three career LPGA of Japan Tour wins.

-At the Fujitsu Ladies Golf Tournament (October 13-15), with a forecast for heavy rain suggesting rainout on the third and final day, Sakurai scored a birdie on the crucial final hole on the second day to finish off with a self-record tie of 63 with nine birdies and no bogeys, taking the sole lead starting from a three-stroke deficit.
-On the final day, the tournament was suspended immediately after start-off due to heavy rainfall and later rained out, and thus she earned her fourth win.
-With this win she raised her world ranking to 45th (16 October 2023).
+At the Fujitsu Ladies Golf Tournament (13–15 October), with a forecast for heavy rain suggesting rainout on the third and final day, Sakurai scored a birdie on the crucial final hole on the second day to finish off with a self-record tie of 63 with nine birdies and no bogeys, taking the sole lead overcoming a three-stroke deficit.
+On the final day, the tournament was suspended immediately after start-off due to heavy rainfall and later rained out, and thus she earned her fourth win with a score of twelve under par (69, 63 = 132).
+With this win, she raised her world ranking to 45th place (16 October 2023).